Home Features Desktop App CLI Reference Tutorial Reports Manufacturing Tolerance 3D Analysis Collaboration Integrations Why Plain Text? GitHub

 - id: tdt-validate

-name: Validate TDT files
+name: Validate Tessera files

 entry: tdt validate